-Feeling unsatisfied after completing a major goal happens to many of us.
-We’ve been focused so long on this outcome, but when it comes, we find ourselves thinking “is this it?”
-Instead of feeling fulfilled, feeling joy and excitement, we’ve become blasé.
+Have you ever felt unhappy after completing an important goal?
+It happens to many of us.
+We’ve been focused for so long on a particular outcome, but when it comes, we find ourselves thinking, “Is this it?”
+Instead of feeling joy and excitement – feeling fulfilled – we’ve become blasé.

 Force 1: Focus